Walter Mondale Fast Facts - KION546

 January 20, 2010 – Resigns from Norwegian honorary consul general post.

-October 2010 – Publishes a memoir, “The Good Fight: A Life in Liberal Politics,” with David Hage.
+October 2010 – His memoir “The Good Fight: A Life in Liberal Politics” with David Hage, is published.

 February 12, 2014 – Undergoes successful heart surgery in Rochester, Minnesota.